starwolfy/steam-ts/README.md

 ### Development

-Please do report **all** the bugs you encounter.
+Please do report the bugs you encounter.

-Suggestions are welcome!

 If you'd like to improve this project feel free to start a pull request, it will be reviewed as fast as possible.